This article focuses on how you can set a power factor in pvDesign and on the general understanding of this concept.

 Why does the Energy Report sometimes show a Different Power Factor from the one I selected?

-An interesting aspect to highlight is that the final calculated power factor which appears in the Energy Report could be different from the one that you specify.
+An interesting aspect to highlight is that the final calculated power factor that appears in the Energy Report could be different from the one that you specify.
 In order to understand why this occurs, it is necessary to know how this whole calculation flow takes place.

 Let's see an example...